EthanEFung/pawns-kata-4/README.md

 * not be able to beat an AI opponent playing black pieces
 * should have analysis of errors that were made
 * should be notified of the users errors and view why

+## Retrospective

+* Had to take another look at the drag and drop event handlers of the dom api

+Overall, satisfied with how I've been progressing.
+Now, I'm able to render some game logic given I have all the necessary parts of the MVC client framework to work with.
+Will continue to practice so that I can get a workable product in the near-near future.
+Excited about this.